cloux/aws-devuan/README.md

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net for more details.
 If you feel that releasing this work under WTFPL is not appropriate, since some of the code might be derivative and thus possibly breaking some other license... just do WTF you want to.

-_NOTE:_ Much of the Runit base structure is "borrowed" from the [void-runit](https://github.com/voidlinux/void-runit), and modified to integrate with Devuan inside cloud environment.
-Notably for some Runit stage 1 bootup scripts, further license clarification might be necessary in order to keep this project under WTFPL.

 ### Trademarks
 "AWS" and "Amazon EC2" are registered trademarks of Amazon\.com Inc., "Devuan" is a registered trademark of the Dyne\.org foundation, "Debian" is a registered trademark of Software in the Public Interest Inc., "Ubuntu" is a registered Trademark of Canonical Inc.,  "SuSE" is a registered trademark of SUSE IP Development Ltd., Red Hat is a trademark or registered trademark of Red Hat Inc. or its subsidiaries, Linux is a registered trademark of Linus Torvalds.
 All other possibly and impossibly mentioned trademarks are the property of their respective owners.